pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMSDK/README.md

     *NOTE*: the SDK supports Dependency Injection as part of a [.NET Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host), which simplifies handling of logging and configuration settings.
 See the [Sample App](https://github.com/hyssostech/OpenC2SIM.github.io/tree/master/Software/Library/CS/C2SIMSDK/C2SIMSDKSampleApp) for an example of how to implement that.

-1. Subscribe to notification events, implementing  handlers
+1. Subscribe to notification events

     ```cs
     c2SimSDK.StatusChangedReceived += C2SimSDK_StatusChangedReceived;